ax.utils

 DataLoader

-ax.utils.tutorials.cnn_utils.split_dataset(dataset: Dataset, lengths: List[int], deterministic_partitions: bool = False) List[Dataset][source]
+ax.utils.tutorials.cnn_utils.split_dataset(dataset: Dataset, lengths: list[int], deterministic_partitions: bool = False) list[torch.utils.data.dataset.Dataset][source]

 Split a dataset either randomly or deterministically.